 Whether it is the universe channeling it's energies into patterns that make the stars and planets, or the budo man dealing with the problems of attackers - the concept of randori is at play.
 Once YANG's chaotic energies bubbles forth, YIN ordering influence works to shape it into creation of form.

 In budo, we learn progressively to put ourselves into increasingly difficult chaotic situations, primordial soup of the creation of waza, technique.
 By applying the principles that guide efficient ordering, we learn to shape the chaos into patterns and shapes that our nervous systems grow to recognize and can effectively deal with.
-We need not put energy into the creation is technique - chaos is energy and we merely order the energy into form.
+We need not put energy into the creation of technique - chaos is energy and we merely order the energy into form.

 Creation from the chaos.